The Globalization of World Politics

 The Globalization of World Politics: An Introduction to International Relations is an introduction to international relations (IR) and offers comprehensive coverage of key theories and global issues.
 Edited by John Baylis, Patricia Owens, and Steve Smith.
-It has nine editions, first published in 1997, in this book leading scholars in the field introduce readers to the history, theory, structures, and key issues in IR, providing students with an ideal introduction and a constant guide throughout their studies.
+It has ten editions, first published in 1997, in this book leading scholars in the field introduce readers to the history, theory, structures, and key issues in IR, providing students with an ideal introduction and a constant guide throughout their studies.

 About the Author

 Patricia Owens is author and professor.
 She is a Tutorial Fellow at Somerville College, Oxford and a professor of International Relations at University of Oxford.

 John Baylis is emeritus professor of politics and international relations and a former pro vice chancellor at Swansea University.

 Steve Smith is the former Vice Chancellor of the University of Exeter and Professor of International Studies.